-OFMA, as part of the benefits that we offer our members, stays connected to state and federal organizations that share our concern for farmers, community food security and other aspects of the food system.
-We do this to stay informed and advocate where feasible.
-See below to learn more about our historical successes and current action alerts, followed by links to some of our many policy partners.
+OFMA connects with organizations that share our concern for farmers, community food security and the wellbeing of the food system.
+Members sit on statewide committees and leadership teams, representing the needs of farmers markets in various arenas.
+We do this to help inform ourselves and others, and advocate where feasible.
+See below to learn more about our successes and current priorities, and the work of by our many policy partners.

-- The National Sustainable Agriculture Coalition is often the best source for national policy affecting small farms and farm direct agriculture.
-Here is their blog.
+- The National Sustainable Agriculture Coalition is often the best source for national policy affecting small farms.

-- Farmers Market Coalition works closely with NSAC and state organizations like OFMA, and has recently expanded their work in support of farmers-market-friendly federal policies.
+- Farmers Market Coalition works closely with state organizations like OFMA, and works in support of farmers-market-friendly federal policies.

 History of OFMA’s Advocacy Efforts